-As a shorter, summer program, I think participants can decide to approach it two ways:
+As a shorter, self-study program, I think participants can decide to approach it two ways:

 Following is a very general supply list for the “Y is for Yellow” online class.

-Hopefully you will already have many of the items already, or can easily subsitute with what you have on hand.
-(And links provided are just for clarification purposes; please don’t feel you need to purchase exactly what’s linked!)
+Hopefully you will already have many of the items already, or can easily substitute with what you have on hand.

 Sketchbooks: You will need one large journal to take notes and/or do the drawing exercises.
 I will be using several Canson Mixed-Media Sketchbooks (sized 9″x12″ and 7″x10″); they are inexpensive and can take a beating.
 I also like to draw on card stock from an office supply store).
 In the end, just choose a size/brand that you like to work with!